Manaslu Trek Weather and Temperature in September

 September Manaslu Trek Tips

-- Take rain gear in your daypack
+- Take rain gear in your daypack.

 - Drink plenty of clean water and fluid

-- Walk carefully on the slippery surfaces
+- Walk carefully on slippery surfaces

 - Start walking earlier in the morning